-Buying a home can be a financial challenge, but for many people it’s one of the best ways to accumulate wealth over time.
+Buying a home is often a financial challenge.
+But it can be one of the best ways to accumulate wealth over time.

 In addition to offering possible tax advantages, homes build equity.

 If you buy a home with a fixed, 30-year mortgage, you can lock in stable monthly payments.
 In contrast, renters face ever-escalating housing costs and receive no return on the money they spend.